kenwi/pku/README.md

-# pku
+# PK-1000 Unwrap
-PK-1000 Unwrap, a data receiver and unpacker for the IR-UWB PK-1000 system.
+pkunwrap, a data receiver and unpacker for the IR-UWB PK-1000 system.

 ### Requirements
 pku needs libpthreads to compile